Stimulus Equipment

 -

-KVM 1 - Windows 10 - PsychoPy, MATLAB 2018B with the PTB, Presentation, EPrime and NIDAQ Hardware [[6]]
+KVM 1 - Windows 10 CEP - PsychoPy, MATLAB 2018B with the PTB, Presentation, EPrime and NIDAQ Hardware.
+This is the original Common Experimental Platform (CEP) machine.
+Note: this machine has a known colour saturation issue with its VPixx connection.
+1920x1080@100Hz

 -